-damage to the school or its reputation, even indirectly use that may defame school staff or any third party use that may harass, bully or unlawfully discriminate against staff, other pupils or third parties false or misleading statements use that impersonates staff, other pupils or third parties expressing opinions on the school's behalf using school logos or trademarks.
+- damage to the school or its reputation, even indirectly - use that may defame school staff or any third party - use that may harass, bully or unlawfully discriminate against staff, other pupils or third parties - false or misleading statements - use that impersonates staff, other pupils or third parties - expressing opinions on the school's behalf - using school logos or trademarks.

-Even where a pupil commits inappropriate online behaviour whilst not at school, these actions may be considered under the behaviour policy where that behaviour poses a threat or causes harm to another pupil, and/or could have repercussions for the orderly running of the school when the pupil
+Where a pupil commits inappropriate online behaviour whilst not at school, these actions may be considered under the behaviour policy where that behaviour poses a threat or causes harm to another pupil, and/or could have repercussions for the orderly running of the school when the pupil is identifiable as a member of the school or if the behaviour could adversely affect the reputation of the school.
+Misuse of social media is to be reported to the Senior Leadership Team.